Luigi Pasqualigo

-Luigi Pasqualigo (1536–1576) was a Venetian soldier and man of letters who wrote the play Il Fedele that was adapted by the English playwright Anthony Munday under the title, Fidele and Fortunio (1584).
+Luigi Pasqualigo (1536–1576) was a Venetian soldier and man of letters who wrote the play Il Fedele which was adapted by the English playwright Anthony Munday under the title, Fidele and Fortunio (1584).
 According to his brother, he was "more a follower of Mars than of Apollo".
-Pasqualigo apparently took part in the Battle of Lepanto of 1571.
+Pasqualigo apparently took part in the Battle of Lepanto in 1571.
 He is named as commander of the Spanish galleon Idra (Hydra) of Naples which was stationed on the left wing of the battle.